Douglas Wilson posted “Why C.S. Lewis Would Not Have Liked Me Very Much” (9/15/2017). Wilson writes:

 “This age has witnessed a whole spawn of religionists, very rife and rampant in some sections of the church, who pretentiously declared themselves the apostles of a lovelier Christianity than that of the Psalmist of Israel.
 His ethics were entirely too vindictive and barbarous for them, forsooth; and they, with their Peace Societies, and new lights, would teach the world a milder and more beneficent code” (R.L.
 Dabney, Discussions, Volume One, p.
 709).

 “The consequence of this erroneous admission of actual discrepancy between the morality of the Old Testament and the New is, that expositors have fatigued themselves with many vain inventions to explain away the imprecatory language of the Psalms.
 The generality of this feeling is betrayed by the frequency of these attempts.
 A curious betrayal of this skeptical impression exists to this day, in the book of Psalms, in the hands of our own Presbyterian people.
 Instead of a metrical version of Psalm cix., as it stands in the inspired lyrics, there is a human composition upon the beauty of forgiveness” (R.L.
 Dabney, Discussions, Volume One, p.
 710).

-Now, I would not say that “I am quite the R.L.
+I would not say that “I am quite the R.L.
 Dabney junkie.”
-However, comma, I would say that he is among my favorite 19th century heretics, with these two paragraphs given as cases in point.
+However, comma, I would say that Dabney is perhaps my favorite 19th century heretic, with these two paragraphs given as cases in point.